 What is leukemia?

 Leukemia is cancer of the white blood cells.
-White blood cells are the cells that help your body fight infections.
+White blood cells help your body fight infections.
 Inside your bones is a substance called bone marrow.
-This is where the blood cells are produced.
+This is where the blood cells are made.
 When you have leukemia, the bone marrow makes abnormal white blood cells.
 The abnormal cells build up and crowd out healthy blood cells.
 This makes it hard for your blood to do what it is supposed to do.

 There are 4 main types of leukemia: